-Facebook, Twitter, and LinkedIn all use this information.
+Facebook, Twitter, and LinkedIn all use this information when displaying preview information from shared links.
 Other services can vary in terms of what they will utilize and share.

-The Users area is where you would go to give permission for an individual to add content to your site – either on the backend or frontend through comments and discussions.
+The Users area is where you can add permission for another individual to add content to your site.

-Out of the box, WordPress comes with the follow user roles:
+Out of the box, WordPress comes with the following user roles:

 Administrator. somebody who has access to all the administration features within a single site.